-In a world where we all want to be greener, coir matting is the ideal solution for environmentally friendly entrance matting.
+In a world where we all want to be greener, coir matting is the ideal solution for environmentally friendly entrance matting and flooring.
 Coir is a natural, sustainable material that is biodegradable.
-While it is a biodegradable product, its strength and durability mean that it is a long-lasting material that serves many uses as well as being used for floors and entranceways.
+While it is a biodegradable product, its strength and durability mean that it is a long-lasting material that serves many uses and is used for floors and entranceways.

-While you may not have heard of the term coir matting, it is likely that you will have seen them across homes and businesses as you cross the threshold.
+While you may not have heard of the term coir matting, you will likely have seen them across homes and businesses as you cross the threshold.
 Coir mats are commonly used for entranceways and porches.
-With short, tough bristles, coir matting helps to dry shoes and remove dirt before entering premises.
+With short, tough bristles, coir matting helps to dry shoes and remove dirt before entering the premises.

 Typically, coir matting is brown in colour.
-However, it can be dyed in a range of colours to suit all interior design style.
+However, it can be dyed in various colours to suit all interior design styles.
 Regardless of the colour, the attributes remain the same; tough, durable bristles that provide effective cleaning.

 While many people might know coir matting as simply a ‘doormat’, it can also be known as a coco mat, coconut mat or entrance matting.

 Coir mats are made up of 100% natural fibres.
 These environmentally-friendly, natural fibres are derived from the husk of the coconut.
 The husk is the water-resistant layer between the outer coating of the coconut and the hard shell inside.

 The coir fibres are known for their strength and resilience; they protect the coconut from various conditions.
 Their waterproof property helps keep the coconut flesh fresh even if it has floated for many days across the sea.

 The reason for the strength of the coir fibres is thanks to the tough, thick walls of the fibre made from insoluble cellulose.
 Coir fibres also have a high level of lignin, a substance found in plants that makes the plant woody, brittle and rigid and reduces the chance of the plant rotting.